Trustee, Area 4

 In addition to her leadership in education, Trustee Chico has served on several important boards and commissions including Long Beach City College’s Student Housing Selection Panel, Long Beach City College Basic Needs Task Force, Long Beach City College Job Fair Planning Committee, Long Beach Parks and Recreation Commission, Conservation Corps of Long Beach Advisory Board, Co-Chair of the Mayor’s Animal Care and Visioning Task Force, Chair of the Watershed Conservation Authority and as a representative on the Gateway Cities Council of Government.

 Trustee Chico is a third-generation public servant and has 20 years of legislative and public affairs experience.
-She currently works for Los Angeles County Supervisor Janice Hahn, serving as the lead liaison for constituent services and policy advisor for Long Beach, Signal Hill, and Catalina Island.
+She currently works as the Community Service Liaison for the Los Angeles County Fire Department, Division IX.

 As a long-time resident of Long Beach and active community advocate, Trustee Chico’s dedicated community service has been recognized by several Long Beach organizations including the Long Beach Branch NAACP (President’s Award), Long Beach Gay and Lesbian Pride (Whitey Littlefield Bridge Builder Award), Centro Cha (Excellence in Community Service Award), the Cambodian Association of America (Outstanding Public Service Award) and Assembly Member Patrick O’Donnell’s Woman of Distinction Award.